lgleon/DidacCookBook/README.md

 The project was built using [PyCharm](https://www.jetbrains.com/pycharm/), through a built-in function called 'Git', I could commit the project & push it up to [GitHub](https://github.com/).

-- To view the deployed version of [Genomic Data](https://lgleon.github.io/DidacCookBook/) I needed to take the following steps:
+- To view the deployed version of [Didac Cook Book](https://lgleon.github.io/DidacCookBook/) I needed to take the following steps:
     - Log in to [GitHub](https://github.com/).
     - Select **lgleon/genomic_data** from the list of repositories.
     - Select **Settings** from the navbar near the top of the page.